Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/3-0-console.md

    - Click "Confirm" in the pop-up window;
    - Sign the transaction in the Polkadot{.js} Extension and wait;
    - The created pool will be listed in Stakepool;

-3. Configure StakePool (Optional)
+### StakePool Settings

+> Note that the StakePool configuration is optional.

-   - Set Payout
+   - Set the Payout
      - Click "Set Payout Pref" of the target pool;
      - Type in the payout in the pop-up window; the default payout is 0, and it can be set between 0-100%;
      - Click "Confirm" to send the transaction;